kelsos/test-environment-scripts/README.md

 Collection of utilities to bootstrap a small raiden network.
 -------

+# About the environment

+The environment uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage the python virtual environments and most of the scripts and utilities are configured around that fact.

 # Setting up the environment

 For the private chain setup to work you need to have parity installed since the setup uses a [Parity Dev Chain](https://wiki.parity.io/Private-development-chain)